Christmas at Epcot is a wonderful time of the year. But really, anytime at Epcot is pretty sweet. However, Christmas is pretty special.

-If you walk to the very back toward Les Halles Boulangerie Patisserie you’ll see a few tinsel stars hanging across the walkway above.
+If you walk to the very back toward Les Halles Boulangerie Patisserie, you’ll see a few tinsel stars hanging across the walkway above.
 It’s all very French.

 Even Chefs de France had a festive look.
 I mainly took this photo because I love the hanging plants from the light poles here.

-On a sad note, most of the shops and restaurants are closing here because Disney is taking full control of the pavilion.
+On a sad note, most of the shops and restaurants are closing here because Disney is taking complete control of the pavilion.
 So you can expect significant changes at Epcot’s Morocco Pavilion in the future.